alert-icon

 • Does an Alarm Company need license for self install system and out of state monitoring?

 Alarm System Companies seeking to market, sell, and/ or monitor alarm systems located within another state may be required to obtain additional licenses, even if no physical installation occurs within the state.
-Business entity registration with the secretary of state may be required depending on the volume of business conducted in the new state or as a prerequisite for other licenses.
+Business entity registration with the Secretary of State may be necessary, depending on the volume of business conducted in the new state or as a prerequisite for other licenses.
 Other states require tax registrations, local business licenses, and alarm system service licenses.

-Other states, like New York do not require out of state companies to obtain licensing unless the business installs or services the actual units within the state.
-Companies that simply monitor the units are exempt from New York State’s licensing requisites.
+Other states, like New York, do not require out-of-state companies to obtain licensing unless the business installs or services the actual units within the state.
+Companies that simply monitor the units are exempt from New York State’s licensing requirements.

 Let CT Corporation identify all regulations and licensing requisites that apply to your business, and seamlessly navigate the filing process on your behalf.
 If you are already licensed, we can manage license renewals and ongoing license compliance.
 To get started, please contact CT Corporation to consult a licensing specialist.